Eddie Mosley: Biography

 Eddie Mosley was born on March 31, 1947, as the third of ten children of a Fort Lauderdale family.
 Complications during his birth later led to him developing an acute respiratory disease as a child, causing him a slew of issues.
 In addition, from an early age he began to show signs of an intellectual disability and mental instability, had problems learning and experiencing anterograde amnesia, because of which he repeated his second year of elementary school several times.
-In 1960, at the age of 13, Eddie was forced to leave school for good as a 3rd grade student.
+In 1960, at the age of 13, Eddie was forced to leave school for good as a third grade student.
 During his teenage years, he lived in poor conditions, and began to show signs of an antisocial personality.
 Owing to lack of formal education, he was forced to engage in low-skilled labor, but soon, due to financial difficulties, he turned towards crime.
-Since 1965, he had been arrested 9 times on varying charges, including indecent behavior, robbery, assault, attempted rape and murder, for which he spent 5 1/2 years in prison and almost 6 in various psychiatric wards.
+Since 1965, he had been arrested 9 times on varying charges, including indecent behavior, robbery, assault, attempted rape and murder, for which he spent 5 1/2 years in prison and almost 6 years in various psychiatric wards.